beetbox/confuse/docs/index.rst

 * ``as_filename()``: Normalize a filename, substituting tildes and absolute-ifying relative paths.
 The filename is relative to the source that provided it.
 That is, a relative path in a config file refers to the directory containing the config file.
+A relative path in the defaults refers to the application's config directory (``config.config_dir()``, as described below).
 A relative path from any other source (e.g., command-line options) is relative to the working directory.
 * ``as_choice(choices)``: Check that a value is one of the provided choices.
 The argument should be a list of possible values.
 * ``as_number()``: Raise an exception unless the value is of a numeric